sabrallah/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 task0/ function that prints all the elements of a listintt list.
-Task1/ Write a function that returns the number of elements in a linked listintt list TASK2 / Write a function that adds a new node at the beginning of a listintt list
+Task1/ Write a function that returns the number of elements in a linked listintt list TASK2 / Write a function that adds a new node at the beginning of a listintt list TASK3 /  Write a function that adds a new node at the end of a listintt list.

+Prototype: listintt *add_nodeint_end(listint_t **head, const int n);
+Return: the address of the new element, or NULL if it failed